Needy Streamer Overload: Anime adaptation

 An anime television series adaptation was announced on November 10, 2025.
-It will be produced by Yostar Pictures and directed by Masaoki Nakashima, with character designs by Kenji Saikai, Akari Takei and Kaito Shimizu and music by Aiobahn +81, Sasuke Haraguchi and DÉ DÉ MOUSE.
-The series is set to premiere in April 2026.
-A theatrical cut of the anime will be screened at Theatre Shinjuku in Tokyo and Theatre Umeda in Osaka.
-Plus Media Networks Asia has licensed the series in Southeast Asia.
+It is produced by Yostar Pictures and directed by Masaoki Nakashima, with character designs by Kenji Saikai, Akari Takei, and Kaito Shimizu, and music by Aiobahn +81, Sasuke Haraguchi, and DÉ DÉ MOUSE.
+The series aired from April 5 to June 28, 2026 on Tokyo MX and other networks.
+(Note: Tokyo MX listed the series premiere on April 4 at 24:30, which is effectively April 5 at 12:30 a.m.
+JST.)
+A theatrical cut of the anime was screened at Theatre Shinjuku in Tokyo and Theatre Umeda in Osaka on March 6, 2026.
+The opening theme song is "Internet Angel" performed by "KAngel" ("Chōten-chan"), while the ending theme song is "Levitation" performed by Tatsuya Kitani.
+Aniplex of America licensed the series and streamed it on Crunchyroll, while Plus Media Networks Asia has licensed the series in Southeast Asia.

-In a statement made on Twitter on the day of the anime's announcement, Nyalra revealed that he will not be involved in the promotion of the anime series, and alleges that WSS Playground has withheld wages and has engaged in power harassment against him, with the company currently still in negotiations with his lawyer.
-He states that the company threatened to halt production of the anime unless he was removed from involvement in the project, that a planned music event for KAngel featuring unreleased new songs for the anime was cancelled as a result, and that he has been medically diagnosed with an adjustment disorder and depression over the span of the dispute.
-WSS Playground released a response to Nyalra's statement, disputing his recollection of events and claiming that he has been adequately compensated for his work.
+In a statement made on Twitter on the day of the anime's announcement, Nyalra revealed that he will not be involved in the promotion of the anime series, and alleged that WSS Playground had withheld wages and had engaged in power harassment against him, with the company currently still in negotiations with his lawyer.
+He stated that the company threatened to halt production of the anime unless he was removed from involvement in the project, that a planned music event for KAngel featuring unreleased new songs for the anime was cancelled as a result, and that he was medically diagnosed with an adjustment disorder and depression over the span of the dispute.
+WSS Playground released a response to Nyalra's statement, disputing his recollection of events and claiming that he had been adequately compensated for his work.